 Ordering the N neighbourhoods of the city by centrality or distance from the centre, Xk is the cumulative proportion of group X in neighbourhoods 1 to k.
 Xk is for the reference category (in this paper, the poor or Income Deprived) and Yk is the remainder (here, the non-poor).

 The Relative Density Index (RDI) measures concentration or the extent to which one group tends to live in more or less densely occupied locations, relative to another.
 It is calculated on exactly the same basis as RCI only ordering neighbourhoods by density (descending) rather than centrality, and it shares the same -1 to +1 scale.
+Density is calculated simply as the ratio of the population to the gross area of the neighbourhood unit with no attempt to allow for land given over to infrastructure, large open spaces or open water.

-We also calculate a simple measure of segregation, using the familiar Index of Dissimilarity (D) which captures the extent to which each neighbourhood has a similar share of the city’s poor and non-poor groups (Duncan and Duncan 1955).
-This ranges from ‘0’ (completely even distribution) to ‘1’ (complete segregation).
+We also calculate a simple measure of spatial segregation or unevenness, using the familiar Index of Dissimilarity (D).
+This captures the extent to which each neighbourhood contains a similar share of the city’s poor and non-poor groups (Duncan and Duncan 1955).
+This ranges from ‘0’ (completely even distribution) to ‘1’ (complete segregation):

+D=0.5 * k=1N|(xk/X- yk/Y)|

+Summing across the N neighbourhoods of the city, xk is the number of people in neighbourhood k who are poor and X the total number poor in the city, with yk and Y the corresponding figures for non-poor.

 Table 1 also reports a housing affordability measure for the core authority in each TTWA to give an indication of pressures in the housing system, particularly in central city locations; for London, we use the combined Greater London authorities.
 Housing affordability is the ratio of lower quartile house price to lower quartile gross annual (residence-based) earnings (ONS 2017).
 The measure is not available for the two Scottish authorities.
-Housing affordability worsens over time in almost every case, in spite of the impacts of the recession following the Global Financial Crisis on house prices.
+Housing affordability worsens over time in almost every case, suggesting that the impacts of the recession following the Global Financial Crisis on house prices were less than their impacts on wages at the lower end of the market.
 Of the large cities, London clearly faces exceptional pressures, but affordability problems are also evident in a number of the smaller southern cities.

 Results